vkuzel/Orm-Frameworks-Demo/README.md

 1. Install the [Gradle](http://gradle.org) and [PostgreSQL](https://www.postgresql.org) on your machine.
  To count SLOC install the [CLOC](https://github.com/AlDanial/cloc).
-2. Initialize the database by executing `initialize.sql` and then `database.sql` scripts.
+2. Initialize the database by executing `create_database.sql` script.
 3. Execute `run.sh` to run all ORM implementations.
 Application cleans database automatically.

 Check out the implementation.